xNocken/replay-downloader/readme.md

 {
   matchId: string, // the match id to download
-  chunkDownloadLinks: boolean, // gives you download links and file sizes for every chunk
+  chunkDownloadLinks: boolean, // gives you download links and file sizes for every chunk }
-  deviceAuth: device auth, // the login data from your account
-  accessToken: eg1 token, // the access token from you account }
 ```